viamrobotics/docs/docs/services/slam/cartographer/_index.md

    {{< alert title="Tip" color="tip" >}}
    Be aware that data is not only captured when a slam session is running.
+   [Data Capture](/services/data/configure-data-capture/) continuously monitors and captures your robot's sensor data while the robot is running.
-   Data capture and the resulting charges continue, unless you [turn off data capture for your sensors](/services/data/configure-data-capture/).
+   To avoid incurring charges while not in use, [turn off data capture for your sensors](/services/data/configure-data-capture/).
    {{< /alert >}}

    For more information about the configuration attributes, see [Attributes](#attributes).